 When writing your essay you start by reporting a problem.
 The reader must want to continue reading after the first sentences.
 You can achieve this by making clear why your problem can also be a problem for the reader.
 Write in such a way that the reader wants to read through, make him or her curious about your opinion and substantiation.

-After the problem has been clearly described and the reader is still fascinated to read, it is time to give an answer.
+After the problem has been clearly described and the reader is still fascinated to read, it is time to answer.
 Of course, you owe the reader that.

-When giving an answer to the problem that you have raised, it is important to use different sources.
-This indicates that you have read the subject and that you actually understand the subject.
+When answering the problem that you have raised, it is important to use different sources.
+This indicates that you have read the subject and that you understand the subject.
 After you have specified this information in a clear summary, you can proceed to the next topic.